AshKmo/ash-script/README.md

 Accepts a single argument and sets the variable named by said argument to a string containing the user's input, which it receives from the console.

 #### `readfile`
-Accepts two arguments and sets the variable named by the first argument to the contents of a file, the location of which is described by the evaluation of the second argument, which must be a string.
+Accepts two arguments and sets the variable named by the first argument to either a null value or the contents of a file, the location of which is described by the evaluation of the second argument, which must be a string.

 #### `writefile`
 Accepts three arguments and sets the variable named by the first argument to an integer number 1 if the file at the location described by the evaluation of the second argument (which must be a string) has been successfully updated or created with the contents specified by the evaluation of the third argument.
 Otherwise, the variable is set to an integer number 0.